jhuntwork/jote/README.md

 - Outputting results of tag searches to stdout as a list, for consumption by other CLI tools.
 - More advanced searches by content.
-- Support a 'publish' keyword in the frontmatter.
+- Support a 'publish' keyword in the front matter.
 This could then be used by plugins to format and send documents to configured consumers.